+Scheenve Roundon Requirements

-Rotation Length of rotation
+Length of rotation

-Emergency Medicine one 4-week block
+one 4-week block

-Medicine subspecialty one 4-week block
+one 4-week block

-Rural Medicine (AHEC, site assigned) one 4-week block
+one 4-week block

-Surgical subspecialty one 4-week block
+one 4-week block

 Selective Rotation Requirements

 COMLEX-USA Policy

 Graduation requirements from KYCOM include successful completion of COMLEX-USA Level 1, Level 2 CE, and Level 2 PE.
 KYCOM requires Level 1 to be taken upon successful completion of years one and two of osteopathic medical education.
 KYCOM requires Level 2 CE to be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations.
 The Capstone course must be completed before taking COMLEX Level 2 PE.